Hoosiers Movie, A Basketball

 is worth a million dollars, rather than how to focus on the shot.

-One thing excites players yielding poor performance, the other
+The former excites players yielding poor performance, the other

 calms players down.
 And yes, players must be calm and focused